-The term "substantial issue" is not defined in the Coastal Act or its implementing regulations.
-The Commission's regulations indicate simply that the Commission will hear an appeal unless it "finds that the appeal raises no significant question" (Cal.
-Code Regs., Title 14, Section 13115(b)).
+The term substantial issue is not defined in the Coastal Act.
+The Commission's regulations simply indicate that the Commission will hear an appeal unless it "finds that the appeal raises no significant question" (California Code of Regulations, Title 14, Section 13115(b).).
+In previous decisions on appeals, the Commission has been guided by the following factors in making such determinations:

-In evaluating the issue of whether the appeals raise a substantial issue, the Commission considers the following factors:

-- 1. The degree of factual and legal support for the local government's decision that the development is consistent or inconsistent with the certified LCP; - 2.
+- 1. The degree of factual and legal support for the local government's decision that the development is consistent or inconsistent with the certified LCP and with the public access policies of the Coastal Act; - 2.
 The extent and scope of the development as approved or denied by the local government; - 3.
-The significance of coastal resources affected by the decision; - 4.
+The significance of the coastal resources affected by the decision; - 4.
 The precedential value of the local government's decision for future interpretation of its LCP; and - 5.
 Whether the appeal raises only local issues, or those of regional or statewide significance.